jimmymkelliher/p8105_final/data_preprocessing/cleaning_merged_data.md

 | puma\_hosp\_rate  |          0 |           1.00 |     10.18 |      3.18 |      3.95 |     7.72 |     9.87 |     12.36 |      17.08 | ▃▇▇▆▃ |
 | puma\_vacc\_rate  |          0 |           1.00 |     57.09 |     15.51 |     28.98 |    46.76 |    56.37 |     69.29 |     103.77 | ▃▇▆▁▁ |

+## Key variables

+In this data set, we have 356073 census observations (interviews) and 26 variables.
+Each observation is associated with a particular `puma` and `borough` for geographic location.
+In addition `perwt` describes the number of expected individuals in the census for whom this person interviewed is representative, and `hhwt` operates similarly on the household level.
+Our data set includes the following key predictor
+variables:

+-   `rent`: monthly rent (numeric)
+-   `household_income`: annual household income (numeric)
+-   `on_foodstamps`: whether a person is on food stamps (binary)
+-   `has_broadband`: whether a person has broadband internet (binary)
+-   `family_size`: number of individuals in family, including this individual (numeric)
+-   `num_children`: number of children in family (numeric)
+-   `sex`: sex of individual (binary)
+-   `age`: age of individual (numeric)
+-   `race`: race of individual (categorical factor)
+-   `birthplace`: whether this person was born in US or elsewhere (categorical factor)
+-   `US_citizen`: whether this person is a US citizen (categorical factor)
+-   `language`: primary language spoken at home (categorical factor)
+-   `education`: highest level of education obtained (categorical factor)
+-   `employment`: current employment status (categorical factor)
+-   `health_insurance`: type of insurance (public or private), if any (categorical factor)
+-   `personal_income`: annual personal income (numeric)
+-   `on_welfare`: whether person is on welfare (binary)
+-   `poverty_threshold`: whether the person is above or below the poverty line (binary)
+-   `work_transport`: most commonly used method of transportation to work (categorical factor)

+It also includes the following key outcome variables:

+-   `puma_death_rate`: death rate per 100 people in PUMA where interviewee resides (numeric)
+-   `puma_hosp_rate`: death rate per 100 people in PUMA where interviewee resides (numeric)
+-   `puma_vacc_rate`: death rate per 100 people in PUMA where interviewee resides (numeric)

+## Summarizing the data over PUMAS

 The Census also doesn’t reach everyone; it samples the population.
 As a result, we need to weight our statistics by how many households look like a particular household observed, or how many persons look like a